Police Quest II: The Vengeance: Plot

-In 1988, in the city of Lytton, California, Detective Sonny Bonds of the Lytton Police Department is assigned to escort Jessie Bains, a drug lord he apprehended years prior, to a retrial.
+In 1989, in the city of Lytton, California, Detective Sonny Bonds of the Lytton Police Department is assigned to escort Jessie Bains, a drug lord he apprehended years prior, to a retrial.
 In his personal life, Bonds has been reassigned to the Homicide Division, and he has begun dating Marie Wilkans, a former prostitute who helped him apprehend Bains.
-However, while in Lytton's jail, Bains takes a prison guard hostage with a shiv and manages to escape with the guard.
+However, while being held in Lytton's jail, Bains takes a prison guard hostage with a shiv and manages to escape with the guard.

 Bonds and his partner Keith Robinson gather evidence at the jail and locate the kidnapped guard's car.
 Responding to a reported sighting of Bains near the riverside, Bonds and Bains briefly exchange fire before the latter escapes.
 Bonds dives into the river to search for evidence and finds the guard's body.
 Bonds concludes that Bains has assumed the guard's identity, but still cannot determine his next move.
-Bonds concludes his shift and goes off-duty, and has a dinner date with Marie where they discuss the investigation.
+Bonds goes off-duty and has a dinner date with Marie, where they discuss the investigation.

-The following day, police discover the body of Woody Roberts, a former Hotel Delphoria bartender and a witness in Bains' trial.
-Evidence at the site leads Bonds and Robinson to a motel, where they and a SWAT unit raid Bains' room; though Bains is not present, Bonds finds the business card of former drug dealer Donald Colby, along with a tube of Marie's lipstick under the bed.
-Hurrying to Marie's house, Bonds finds Marie has been abducted by Bains, who has left a hit list naming those that Bains intends to take revenge on, including Bonds, Marie, Roberts, and Colby, who is now in witness protection and has moved to the town of Steelton.
+The next day, police discover the body of Woody Roberts, a former Hotel Delphoria bartender and a witness in Bains' trial.
+Evidence at the site leads Bonds and Robinson to a motel, where they and a SWAT team raid Bains' room; though Bains is not present, Bonds finds the business card of former drug dealer Donald Colby, along with a tube of Marie's lipstick under the bed.
+Hurrying to Marie's house, Bonds finds Marie has been abducted by Bains, who has left a hit list naming those who Bains intends to take revenge on, including Bonds, Marie, Roberts, and Colby, the latter of whom is now in witness protection and has moved to the town of Steelton.
 Bonds and the Lytton PD deduce that Bains has traveled to Steelton to kill Colby, and that Bains is using Marie as bait to ambush Bonds.

 Alerting Colby and the Steelton Police Department to Bains' plans, Bonds and his partner board a flight to Steelton, managing to avert a terrorist hijacking along the way.
-Arriving in Steelton, Bonds learns that Bains has already murdered Colby, but the Steelton PD manages to trace the source of a phone call to Colby's office to a local park, and Bonds heads there to investigate.
+In Steelton, Bonds learns that Bains has already shot Colby, but the Steelton PD manages to trace the source of a phone call to Colby's office to a local park, and Bonds heads there to investigate.
 Bonds tracks Bains into the sewer system below the park and chases him through the sewers, rescuing Marie and killing Bains in a shootout after he finds them.

-Bonds is placed on a mandatory three-day administrative leave while the Lytton PD Internal Affairs Shooting Review Board investigates his actions.
-Ultimately, the board rules that Bonds acted in self-defense, and he is decorated by the department.
+Bonds is placed on a mandatory three-day administrative leave while Lytton PD Internal Affairs investigates his actions.
+The investigators determine that Bonds acted in self-defense, and he is decorated by the department.
 Bonds takes off for The Bahamas with Marie and proposes to her on the flight.